 The Mask, adapted from the Dark Horse comic-book that was originally created in 1987, was a big holiday season hit.
 The film was designed fairly much as a vehicle for the excesses of the ballistically OTT Jim Carrey who became a big name after earlier-in-the-same-year’s inane crowd-pleasing hit Ace Ventura, Pet Detective (1994).

 On screen, Jim Carrey whoops it up, playing to the audience while contorting his face in a series of hyper-kinetic acrobats.
 All of this comes supported by an impressive barrage of CGI effects.
 The film is designed to operate on cartoon physics in live-action – when Jim Carrey does a wolf-whistle, his face literally becomes that of a wolf; when Cameron Diaz does her show-stopping routine, his jaw literally drops, his tongue rolls out and his heart pops out of his chest; and he seems to have dimensionally transcendental pockets, producing giant hammers, colossal handfuls of artillery and the like.
 Director Charles Russell unsubtly underlines the influences by littering the background with Warner Brothers cartoons, cartoon character toys and Looney Tunes comic books.

 Director Charles Russell previously made A Nightmare on Elm Street III: The Dream Warriors (1987) and The Blob (1988), although took the name Chuck Russell on the credits.
-Russell subsequently made the Arnold Schwarzenegger action film Eraser (1996), the occult drama Bless the Child (2000), the sword and sorcery film The Scorpion King (2002) and The Hunchback (2018).
+Russell subsequently made the Arnold Schwarzenegger action film Eraser (1996), the occult drama Bless the Child (2000), the sword and sorcery film The Scorpion King (2002) and I Am Wrath (2016).
 The Mask is also notable for bringing actress Cameron Diaz to world attention.